Salt Lake West Side Stores: Post Twenty-Four

-According to newspaper accounts, Harvey entered the main street restaurant owned by Afro- Caribbean American businessman Francis H. Grice (described as a “mulatto,” a miner and businessman who moved to Salt Lake City in 1871) and supposedly asked Grice for a job.
-Grice called the police station claiming that Harvey threatened him with a pistol.
-Grice offered Harvey two dollars a day and transportation to and from his farm located twelve miles outside of the city.
-Grice claimed that after he told Harvey about the location of the farm, and the work he might do there for Grice, Harvey allegedly yelled at Grice and his customers.
+According to newspaper accounts, Harvey entered a main street restaurant owned by Afro-Caribbean American businessman Francis H. Grice (described as a “mulatto,” a miner and businessman who moved to Salt Lake City in 1871) and supposedly asked Grice for a job.
+Grice offered Harvey two dollars a day and transportation to and from his farm located in Murray.
+Grice claimed that after he told Harvey about the location of the farm, and the work he might do there for Grice, Harvey allegedly yelled at him and his customers.
 Grice said Harvey also pushed him outside and pulled a gun out.
-Harvey then left the restaurant and Grice went to the police station and met with Sherrif Burt.
-Burt was a well-liked marshal Burt, a well-known and liked marshal with over twenty years of public service and who was also the bishop of Salt Lake City’s Twenty-first Ward, answered Grice’s call and discovered that Harvey had asked Grice for work.
+Harvey then left the restaurant and Grice went to the police station and met with Sheriff Andrew Burt – a well-known and liked marshal with over twenty years of public service and the Mormon bishop of Salt Lake City’s Twenty-first Ward (northeast corner of Salt Lake City) – where Grice claimed that Harvey had threatened him with a gun.

 Burt set off on foot to locate Harvey.
-He found him on the corner of Main and Second South holding two guns.
+He found him on the corner of Main Street and 200 South holding a handgun and rifle.
 After leaving the restaurant, Harvey apparently entered a nearby general store and bought a 45-70 rifle and two boxes of cartridges.
 Newspapers alleged that Harvey shot Burt after the officer asked Harvey if he was “an officer.”
-Burt supposedly staggered from the scene and subsequently died in a nearby drug store from his wounds.
+Burt staggered from the scene and subsequently died in a nearby drug store from his wounds.